mendix/docs/content/appstore/modules/data-grid-2.md

 * Header Filters

 {{% alert type="info" %}}
-This option is available in Mendix Studio.
-In Mendix Studio Pro all the advanced options listed above are always available.
+The Enable Advanced Options toggle is available in Mendix Studio.
+In Mendix Studio Pro these advanced options are always available.
 {{% /alert %}}

 ## 2 Capabilities